hgao12345/DLFea4AMPGen/README.md

 ```
 **Parameters:**

-- `--input_files`: A list of one or more text files containing SHAP values; each file should contain one SHAP value list per line, corresponding to one sequence.
+- `--input_files`: A list of one or more text files containing SHAP values.
+Each line in a file should represent the SHAP values for a single sequence, with one SHAP value per amino acid.
 - `--output_path`: Directory where the results will be saved.
 <br><br>